masak/alma/spec/05-functions.md

 ## 5.9 Returning from a function

-A value is returned from the function, either by explicitly executing a `return` statement in the function body, or by "falling off the end" of the function.
+A value is returned from the function, either by explicitly executing a `return` statement in the function body, or by statement execution falling off the end of the function body.
 In the latter case, the value returned from the function is `none`.